ionCube Loader Hosting: Compare Hosting

 What advantages does the GUI environment provide for Windows and Mac OS X?

 The most obvious advantage is a point-and-click interface.
-In windows, you can encode a program by right-clicking on it.
+You can encode a program by right-clicking on it.
 It also includes a wizard to easily create new projects, a file manager for configuring files, a visual way to configure file access restrictions, detailed event logging, a file explorer that allows you to easily identify unencoded and encoded files, and more.
 Pro users also get ZIP and tar.gz archiving support, FTP support, and the ability to set user-defined parameters when it comes time to encode.

 Can I still use the command line with the Windows and Mac versions?